International Network for Life Studies

 ==> If they agree, the "legal" brain death diagnosis begins, and the organ removal follows.

-So-called "problems" of the 1997 Transplantation Law
+The so-called "problems" of the 1997 Transplantation Law

 1)"Pluralism on human death" is irrational.